jasonpn/Pilotd/README.md

 # Pilotd
- Social platform for everyone to discover, share, and discuss TV and streaming shows
+ Social platform and media discovery engine for discovering, rating, and discussing TV and streaming series.

 Using ReactJS, Tailwind CSS, Figma, N8N, Docker, Ollama, and The Movie Database (TMDB) API.